What is a Test Strategy?

 Test planning activities guides team to define Test coverage and testing scope.
 It also aids testers to get a clear picture of the project at any instance.
 The possibility of missing any test activity is very low when there is a proper test strategy in place.
 Testing strategy plan must have conversed with the entire team so that the team will be consistent on approach and responsibilities.

 Test Plan Vs Test Strategy

-There is a great confusion about Test Plan and Test Strategy documents.
-Different organization have their unique processes and standards to manage these documents.
-For example, some organization include test strategy facts in Test Plan itself while some organization include strategy as a subsection within the testing plan.
+There is great confusion about Test Plan and Test Strategy documents.
+A different organization has their unique processes and standards to manage these documents.
+For example, some organization include test strategy facts in Test Plan itself while some organization includes strategy as a subsection within the testing plan.

-To make it clearer if Test Plan is some destination then Test strategy is a map to reach that destination.
+To make it clearer if the Test Plan is some destination then QA Test strategy is a map to reach that destination.

 How to prepare a good test strategy document